puneethegde/Deep-Learning-Algorithms-using-Pytorch-TensorFlow-Keras/README.md

 It Can significantly speed up the training process compared to using only the CPU.
 GPUs (Graphics Processing Units) are highly parallelized processors that excel at performing large-scale mathematical computations, making them well-suited for training deep learning models.
 To train TensorFlow models on GPUs, we’ll need to ensure that the necessary hardware and software configurations in place:
 Hardware Requirements:
--GPU: Ensure that our machine has a compatible GPU installed.
+- GPU: Ensure that our machine has a compatible GPU installed.
 NVIDIA GPUs are commonly used for deep learning, and TensorFlow provides optimized support for them.
 Power Supply: GPUs can consume a significant amount of power, so make sure our system's power supply is sufficient to handle the GPU's requirements.
--Cooling: GPUs generate a lot of heat during training, so ensure that our system has adequate cooling to prevent overheating.
+- Cooling: GPUs generate a lot of heat during training, so ensure that our system has adequate cooling to prevent overheating.
 Software Requirements:
--Install GPU drivers: Download and install the appropriate GPU drivers for your GPU model.
+- Install GPU drivers: Download and install the appropriate GPU drivers for your GPU model.
 Check the GPU manufacturer's website (e.g., NVIDIA) for the latest drivers.
--CUDA Toolkit: Install the CUDA Toolkit, which is a parallel computing platform and application programming interface (API) model created by NVIDIA.
+- CUDA Toolkit: Install the CUDA Toolkit, which is a parallel computing platform and application programming interface (API) model created by NVIDIA.
 TensorFlow uses CUDA for GPU acceleration.
 Make sure to install a version compatible with your GPU and TensorFlow version.
--cuDNN: Install the cuDNN library, which is a GPU-accelerated deep neural network library provided by NVIDIA. cuDNN is optional but highly recommended for improved performance.
+- cuDNN: Install the cuDNN library, which is a GPU-accelerated deep neural network library provided by NVIDIA. cuDNN is optional but highly recommended for improved performance.
--TensorFlow-GPU: Install the TensorFlow-GPU package.
+- TensorFlow-GPU: Install the TensorFlow-GPU package.
 This version of TensorFlow is built with GPU support and allows you to utilize the GPU during training.
 Install the appropriate version compatible with your GPU and CUDA Toolkit.
 Once we have the necessary hardware and software configurations set up, can start training TensorFlow models on GPUs.
 Here are the general steps:
 Import the required TensorFlow libraries and modules.
 Define your model architecture using TensorFlow's high-level APIs or by constructing custom models.